- Home

 - You resell within 12 months of purchase

-- You resell within 12 months of delivery (off-plan purchase)
+- You resell within 12 months of delivery (for off-plan purchases)

 - You have regular buying-selling activity

-How to avoid VAT: Rent the property for at least 12 complete months after acquisition before reselling.
+How to avoid VAT on resale: rent the property for at least 12 complete months after acquisition before selling.

-The Contribución de Bienes Raíces is the equivalent of French property tax.
-It is payable in 4 quarterly installments (April, June, September and November).
+This is the annual property tax, payable in 4 quarterly installments (April, June, September, November).

 The calculation base is the avalúo fiscal (tax assessment), which generally represents 50-70% of market value.